Expert Employment Solicitors in Manchester and London specialising in Performance Management

 What if I do not follow the correct procedure?

 Employers need to show that there is a structure in place.
-Once the employee has been advised of their underperformance by the employer, they need to be given the chance to improve their performance, and that the employer have tried to helped employees improve their performance by providing training and support.
+Once the employee has been advised of their underperformance by the employer, they need to be given the chance to improve their performance, and that the employer has tried to help employees improve their performance by providing training and support.
 Incorporating such structure in place can greatly reduce the number of potential employment claims made by employees for unfair dismissal or discrimination.

 How can Monarch Solicitors help?